nginx-proxy/nginx-proxy/docs/README.md

 The `DOCKER_CONTAINER_FILTERS` environment variable takes a comma separated list of `key=value` pairs.

+For example, setting `DOCKER_CONTAINER_FILTERS` environment variable to `network=mynetwork` will cause nginx-proxy to consider only containers connected to the `mynetwork` network.
 See the [Docker CLI documentation](https://docs.docker.com/reference/cli/docker/container/ls/#filter) for details on available filters.

 ⬆️ [back to table of contents](#table-of-contents)